hiteshpakhan/ztm_webdevelopment/L- React.js, React Hooks, Redux - Part 01/b-/understand_one.md

 1> by function     (most use is the by function component) 2> and by class

+* we have the command inside the index.js (import ReactDOM from "react-dom") that will link the react to the DOM

 * the function App() inside the App.js is the best example of the component by function

 * inside the function we can write the html like code